Visiting Bishop Auckland

 The Bishop Auckland Food Festival stretches across the stunning marketplace in front of the town hall in Bishop Auckland, County Durham.

-With a fantastic range of delicious street food traders and artisan food producers, bars with real ales, pop up cafés and attractions for all, the festival is a truly has something for everyone!
-We are now preparing for the 2023 festival – so watch this space for updates.
+With a fantastic range of delicious street food traders and artisan food producers, bars with real ales, pop up cafés and attractions for all, the festival truly has something for everyone!
+We are now preparing for the 2024 festival – so watch this space for updates.

 A GREAT DAY OUT IN BISHOP AUCKLAND